Iteo/figma_layout_grid/README.md

 ## Basic usage

-Simply wrap a widget you wish to have layout grid rendered on top with `LayoutGrid` by passing it as a `builder` parameter.
+Wrap a widget with `LayoutGrid` in order to render a layout grid on top of it.

 ```dart